YehLi/xmodaler/README.md

 # X-modaler
 [X-modaler](https://xmodaler.readthedocs.io/en/latest/) is a versatile and high-performance codebase for cross-modal analytics.
 This codebase unifies comprehensive high-quality modules in state-of-the-art vision-language techniques, which are organized in a standardized and user-friendly fashion.
+It provides the easy implementations of state-of-the-art models for image captioning, video captioning, and vision-language pre-training, in a standardized and user-friendly manner.
+Moreover, X-modaler can be simply extended to support other vision-language tasks, e.g., visual question answering, visual commonsense reasoning, and cross-modal retrieval.

 The original paper can be found [here](https://arxiv.org/pdf/2108.08217.pdf).